Remote Participation Request

 *While the Americans with Disability Act (ADA) ensures that public institutions, including WWU, are legally obligated to provide students any modification or adjustment to the academic environment that will enable a qualified student with a disability to participate, such modification must not fundamentally alter the nature of its service, program, or activity.
 (ADA Title II Technical Assistance Manual).
 Faculty have a right to identify instances of their course objectives being fundamentally altered by accommodations and may deny accommodations as a result upon engagement in a deliberative process with the DAC.

-The Remote Participation Request process is for disabled students experiencing disability-related barriers.
+The Remote Participation Request process is for students experiencing disability-related barriers to in-person attendance.

-*Important note: Implementing Remote Participation accommodations requires the DAC to work with outside departments to determine whether the accommodation can be implemented without fundamentally altering the course learning objectives.
+Implementing Remote Participation accommodations requires the DAC to work with outside advisors to identify organic options.
+If none are available, the DAC will consult with departments to determine whether the accommodation can be implemented without fundamentally altering the course learning objectives.
 Students should plan for 3-4 weeks to implement accommodations.

 • Students will need to apply for remote participation for each quarter